Wes Streeting: Council career (2010–2018)

-Shortly before the 2019 UK general election, Streeting told a Labour First meeting that the party faced electoral oblivion in any snap poll due to the leadership's poor handling of Brexit and allegations of antisemitism.
-Following Labour's defeat in the general election, Streeting nominated Jess Phillips and Rosena Allin-Khan in the 2020 Labour Party leadership and deputy leadership elections, and endorsed Ian Murray for the deputy leadership.
+Shortly before the 2019 general election, Streeting told a Labour First meeting that the party faced electoral oblivion in any snap poll due to the leadership's poor handling of Brexit and allegations of antisemitism.
+At the election, Streeting was again re-elected, with a decreased vote share of 50.5% and a decreased majority of 5,198.
+Following Labour's defeat in the general election, Streeting nominated Jess Phillips and Rosena Allin-Khan in the 2020 Labour Party leadership and deputy leadership elections, and, after Allin-Khan did not win, subsequently endorsed Ian Murray for the deputy leadership.

-Opposition frontbencher (2020–)
+Frontbench (2020–2024)

-Until the 2019 general election, Streeting was a member of the Treasury Select Committee.
-After the election of Keir Starmer as Leader of the Labour Party, Streeting was appointed Shadow Exchequer Secretary to the Treasury.
+Following the election of Keir Starmer as Leader of the Labour Party, Streeting was appointed Shadow Exchequer Secretary to the Treasury.
 On 16 October 2020, Streeting became Shadow Minister for Schools in succession to Margaret Greenwood, who had resigned the previous day following her opposition to the Covert Human Intelligence Sources (Criminal Conduct) Bill.
-Abena Oppong-Asare replaced Streeting as Shadow Exchequer Secretary to the Treasury.
 In the May 2021 shadow cabinet reshuffle, Streeting was appointed to the Shadow Cabinet as Shadow Secretary of State for Child Poverty.
 He was promoted to the post of Shadow Secretary of State for Health and Social Care in the November 2021 shadow cabinet reshuffle.

-On 9 November 2022, Streeting was criticised after being overheard describing Corbyn as "senile" in the House of Commons.
-Streeting said the comment was made "in jest" and apologised to Corbyn for the comment later that day.
+In February 2022, Streeting was re-selected as the Labour candidate for Ilford North at the 2024 general election.
+Streeting was ranked sixth in the New Statesman's Left Power List of May 2023, described as "one of the most prominent and confident members" of the shadow cabinet.
+In July 2023, Streeting apologised in response to the treatment of Rosie Duffield by Labour for her views opposing gender self-identification and gender recognition reforms – while acknowledging that the two had differing opinions on transgender rights.
+In January 2024, he supported single-sex wards in hospitals, with the possibility of separate wards for transgender people in the future.
+Streeting welcomed the final report of the Cass Review, which dealt with gender services for children and young people, in April 2024.
+He said that the report "must provide a watershed moment for the NHS's gender identity services" and "provide[d] an evidence-led framework to deliver that".
+In an interview with The Sun, Streeting stated that he no longer considers his stance on trans rights to be "some people are trans, get over it, let's move on."
+Instead, he reflects that "there are lots of complexities" in the ongoing debate, while affirming his continued support for transgender rights.

+At the 2024 general election, Streeting retained his Ilford North constituency by a margin of only 528 votes following a challenge by independent British-Palestinian candidate Leanne Mohamad, who ran in protest against Labour's stance on the Gaza war and the Gaza humanitarian crisis.
+While she was not elected, Streeting's unexpectedly narrow margin of victory provoked media and political attention, especially in the context of the simultaneous victory of several independent candidates against Labour running on platforms critical of the party's response to the conflict.